View all web browser and mobile devices available in our cloud-based test lab.

-Many testing teams use Selenium.
+Many teams are using Selenium for testing.
+But what is Selenium?
+What is Selenium functional testing?
 Here we cover what Selenium is, how it works, and if using Selenium is a good idea for your team.

 Unlike some tools out there, Selenium is pretty easy to define: